Constant of Proportionality Worksheets

 The constant of proportionality is the ratio between two variables y and x.
 Interpret the constant of proportionality as the slope of the linear relationship y = kx.
-Find the proportional relationship between x and y values to solve this set of worksheets that comprise graphs, equations, and tables.
+Find the proportional relationship between x and y values to solve this set of pdf worksheets that comprise graphs, equations, and tables.
 Students will also learn to find the missing values in tables based on the constant of proportionality k, so derived.
+These printable worksheets are specially designed for students of grade 7 and grade 8.
 Click on the 'Free' icon to sample our worksheets.

 Based on the value k, draw a straight line on the graph that passes through the origin to denote the proportional relationship y = kx.
 Use our answer keys to validate your responses.